COP15: A global agreement to protect nature

 Despite this, there are many signs of hope and giant opportunities for Indigenous-led conservation across Canada.
 In the first few weeks of 2023, the Taku River Tlingit First Nation declared the T’aku Tlatsini Indigenous Protected and Conserved Area in north-western B.C., encompassing 60% of the Taku Watershed, and just yesterday, the B.C. government announced the Incomappleux Conservancy, protecting 58,000 hectares of irreplaceable and carbon-storing cedar hemlock forests of the Inland Temperate Rainforest.
 The Global Biodiversity Framework supports our collective efforts to protect global biodiversity – our job now is to make sure that commitment leads to action in halting and reversing the biodiversity crisis.

-For Immediate Release: Kukama?nam/Kimberley Incomappleux protection marks a turning point for protection of rare Inland Temperate Rainforest Wildsight celebrates the creation…Read more
+For Immediate Release: Kukama?nam/Kimberley Incomappleux protection marks a turning point for protection of rare Inland Temperate Rainforest Wildsight celebrates the creation of the…Read more